 These savoury date and chorizo loaf cakes are so easy to make, like any quick bread or savoury cake.
 The batter is mixed using the two bowl mixing method, also called the muffin method.

 You can bake the recipe in a 9x5" loaf pan or split it into mini loaf pans to make 4 mini loaves.
 Up to you!
-In France, "un cake" is a French baking term, usually referring to any rectangular-shaped loaf cake, and "un cake salé" is a "salty" (read savory) loaf cake.
+In France, "un cake" is a French baking term, usually referring to any rectangular-shaped loaf cake, and "un cake salé" is a "salty" (read savoury) loaf cake.
 I've been meaning to delve into the realm of the "cake salé" for some time, and this recipe is what I came up with.
-Dates and chorizo are excellent together as the dates are super sweet and quite soft while the chewy spanish chorizo is salty and a little spicy.
-This recipe is really easy to make and would be an excellent addition to a breakfast or brunch.
+Dates and chorizo are excellent together as the dates are super sweet and quite soft while the chewy Spanish chorizo is salty and a little spicy.
+This recipe is really easy to make and would be an excellent addition to breakfast or brunch.

-Please note that if you want to bake this recipe in a standard 9x5" loaf pan, you will have to adjust the baking time and increase it to at least 60 minutes or more.
+Please note that if you want to bake this recipe in a standard 9x5" loaf pan, you will have to adjust the baking time and increase it to at least 45 to 60 minutes.

 - 208 grams bleached all-purpose flour